snonux/foo.zone/gemfeed/2023-06-01-kiss-server-monitoring-with-gogios.md

 My primary goal was to have a single email address for notifications and a simple mechanism to periodically execute standard Nagios check scripts and notify me of any state changes.
 I wanted the most minimalistic monitoring solution possible but wasn't satisfied with the available options.

 This led me to create Gogios, a lightweight monitoring tool tailored to my specific needs.
 I chose the Go programming language for this project as it comes, in my opinion, with the best balance of ease to use and performance.
-Gogios eliminates unnecessary features and focuses on simplicity, providing a no-frills monitoring solution.

 ## Features

-* Compatible with Nagios Check scripts: Gogios leverages the widely-used Nagios Check API, allowing you to use existing Nagios plugins for monitoring various services.
+* Compatible with Nagios Check scripts: Gogios leverages the widely-used Nagios Check API, allowing to use existing Nagios plugins.
-* Lightweight and Minimalistic: Gogios is designed to be simple and fairly easy to set up, making it an ideal choice for users with limited monitoring requirements.
+* Lightweight and Minimalistic: Gogios is designed to be simple and fairly easy to set up.
 * Configurable Check Timeout and Concurrency: Gogios allows you to set a timeout for checks and configure the number of concurrent checks, offering flexibility in monitoring your resources.
 * Configurable check dependency: A check can depend on another check, which enables scenarios like not executing an HTTP check when the server isn't pingable.
 * Retries: Check retry and retry intervals are configurable per check.